 The Bachelor’s degree programme East Asian studies uses interdisciplinary approaches to convey specific knowledge and vocational skills, including cultural competence, and familiarises students with new media.
 The aim of the degree programme is to create a practical connection between linguistic and cultural competencies.
+The subject can also be studied in the teaching degree option which qualifies students to enrol in the subsequent programme culminating in a Master of Education.
 The course consists of a general East Asian studies component, a language component, a specific component that focuses on China, Japan or East Asian art history, a supplementary subject and an additional component in which students acquire general and vocational qualifications.

 The academic programme consists of a core component and a supplementary component.

 The core component includes East Asian studies and is divided into three sub-components

 - Regionally specific competencies (Chinese studies, Japanese studies or East Asian art history)

 - acquisition of generic and vocational qualifications (cross-disciplinary skills)

 A study period abroad in the selected language area is strongly recommended.